Rand Paul accuses ‘80s pop star Richard Marx of ‘advocating violence’ in praising attacker

 “I had pneumonia twice,” Mr. Paul said.
 “A year later, I was coughing up blood, then had to have a portion of my lung removed, then got an infection in the space between the lung and the chest wall, and almost died from that, and have permanent scarring of my lung.”

-The neighbor, Rene Boucher, was sentenced to eight months’ prison in 2020 for the assault on Mr. Paul as he did yard work at his home in Bowling Green.
+The neighbor, Rene Boucher, was sentenced to eight months’ prison in 2020 for the assault on Mr. Paul as he did yard work at his home in Bowling Green, Kentucky.

 Sign up for Daily Newsletters